 Folks who wish to help out can donate tires they no longer need after meeting state inspection standards.
 These tires are sold based on the size of the tire.
 13 inch tires are free, 14 inch tires are $10 per tire, 15 inch tires are $15 per tire, 16 inch tires are $20 per tire and 17 inch and up are going to be $25 per tire.
 It's a life saver for many families needing tires that can't put together the money for new tires.
 All sale proceeds support the Central Vermont Community Action Council's emergency and supplemental fuel assistance program.

 Tires that don't meet state inspection standards come off our highways and for $4.00 each go in the Casella Waste Management tire collection units on sight.
 Casella will turn over 100% of this money to the home heating program.

 DOES IT WORK?

 You bet!
-Over the last seven years, nearly $100,000 has been generated through this citizen supported program.
+Over the last eight years, over $175,000 has been generated through this citizen supported program.
 Recycling, tire sales to folks who need help and fuel assistance for those that need it the most.

 46 Three Mile Bridge Road, Montpelier